Skip to main content

 • SMO 1: Quality Assurance

-ICAI operates a quality assurance (QA) review system through its Peer Review Mechanism, established in 2002 and overseen by the Peer Review Board (PRB).
-The mechanism applies to audit firms performing statutory audits and is designed to assess whether firms have appropriate systems of quality management and comply with applicable professional standards.
+The Institute of Chartered Accountants of India (ICAI) operates a quality assurance review system through its Peer Review Mechanism, established in 2002 and overseen by the Peer Review Board.
+The mechanism applies to firms performing assurance engagements and is being implemented through a phased peer review mandate.
+It assesses whether firms comply with applicable professional standards, ethical requirements, and quality control requirements.

 Current Status: Sustain